igorkry/tnt4j-streams/README.md

 Stream configuration in general is mostly same as for ['Kafka client stream'](#kafka-client-stream).

-Difference is `StartServer` stream property set to `true` stating that Apache Kafka server should be started by stream and messages consumer has to bind to it.
+Difference is `StartServer` stream property set to `true` stating that Apache Kafka server should be started by stream and messages consumer has to bind to it. `StartZookeeper` stream property set to `true` states that Zookeeper server shall be started on stream startup.

 Also there is extended set of Apache Kafka configuration properties used by server and consumer.
+Kafka server dedicated properties starts with prefix `server:` while Kafka consumer properties - with `consumer:`.
+Properties having no prefix (or prefixes `:`, `common:`) are applied for both - server and consumer.
+Those properties gets merged with ones defined in properties files. **NOTE:** Stream configuration defined properties has priority over property files defined properties - thus property files defines **default** values used by stream.

 Details on ['Apache Kafka configuration'](https://kafka.apache.org/08/configuration.html).